onedata/onedata-documentation/docs/user-guide/interfaces/onedata-file-rest-client.md

 ## Usage

-For reference documentation and usage examples see [GitHub] page.
+For reference documentation and usage examples see the [GitHub] page.

 <!-- references -->